Skip to content

 In the snippet above, myThenMethod is a thenable object but not a promise.

-So, now that we know how to implement asynchronous programs in JavaScript, let's discuss some of the few advantages you will get by choosing to attach callbacks to a promise object.
+Now that we know how to implement asynchronous programs in JavaScript, let’s discuss some of the advantages of attaching callbacks to a promise object.

 You can see in the previous examples that passing callbacks into functions is barely readable—especially if you have numerous callbacks.